 DIRECTOR OF PEOPLE & CULTURE - David Scanlan

-David is currently Special Counsel at Bartlett Workplace Lawyers and Consultants, heading up its Perth office.
-He has broad commercial legal knowledge, primarily in industrial relations, general employment, occupational health and safety, privacy, matters relating to discrimination, harassment and bullying in the workplace and various other commercial areas.
+Prior to joining St Hilda’s, David worked as Special Counsel at Bartlett Workplace Lawyers and Consultants, heading up its Perth office.
+He has broad commercial legal experience, primarily in industrial relations, general employment, occupational health and safety, privacy, matters relating to discrimination, harassment and bullying in the workplace and various other commercial areas.

-Prior to this role David worked for a not-for-profit sector in a Senior Human Resources Role with St John Ambulance.
+Prior to this role, David worked in the not-for-profit sector as the Employee Relations Manager for St John Ambulance WA.
 David was responsible for providing strategic advice and guidance to the organisation on all employee relations and human resources issues.
-This included employee engagement issues, leadership training, change management, enterprise agreement negotiations, recruitment (in conjunction with the specialist recruitment team) and managing performance and disciplinary issues with line managers.
-Given David’s legal background, he also managed much of the organisation’s needs regarding legal and professional services, including briefing out for legal advice and managing relevant budgets.
+This included employee engagement issues, leadership training, change management, enterprise agreement negotiations, recruitment and managing performance and disciplinary issues.
+Given David’s legal background, he was also involved in managing the organisation’s needs regarding legal and compliance matters.

 DEAN OF SCHOOL OPERATIONS AND COCURRICULAR (JK-12) - Naomi Bryant

 Naomi brings to the position knowledge of St Hilda's having worked at our school previously in the role of Head of Sport and Head of Year.
 Naomi demonstrates an excellent capacity to develop and implement systems and processes with various stakeholders.
 She is excited by the opportunity to collaboratively create a strategic framework and direction for cocurricular programs, enrichment activities and work closely with our Sport and Outdoor Education programs.